Locynaeh/minutaria/README.rst

 libminutaria.py module contains is fully usable via command line.
 Execute a default timer if launched without argument.
 Use -h/--help arguments for more information.

 minutaria_curses.py contains the basic ncurses interface and so shall be launched via command line.
 It offers a start/relaunch/quit functionality and is fully usable with CLI arguments identically to libminutaria.py.
+This user interface shall only be use on Unix system as the Windows version isn't included in the standard library, nervertheless it should be usable with WSL (not tested).

 License
 -------